 Co-ops and Internships

 A co-op or internship is one of the best ways to prepare for and get a permanent job.
 At present, more than 30% of our students participate in co-ops or internships.
 These opportunities are sent to students via email so be sure to read your email often.
 It is not uncommon for companies to announce co-op opportunities the day before they visit campus.
-Also, check out the Engineering Co-op Office
+Also, check out the Career Center @ Engineering

 in Loew Hall.